 Clearly list out all procedures and options in your HVAC price book.
-In order for it to be successful, it needs to be easy to understand by the people who will be using it every day.
-Which leads us to…
+For it to be successful, it needs to be easy to understand by the people who will be using it every day.
+This leads us to…

 At this point, you’ve probably put together the ultimate price book.
 It looks professional and has all of the information needed.
 But just because it makes sense to you, doesn’t mean it will immediately make sense to your team.

 Like any other tool, your HVAC price book will require a learning curve.
 It’s a new way of pricing and you’ll need to train your technicians on it.
 Otherwise, they’ll come across as lacking confidence and unknowledgeable–which is never good when trying to make a sale.

 So, before unleashing your awesome price book into the world, sit down and show it to your technicians.
 Walk them through each section and see if there’s any confusion.
 Maybe they’ll even have a suggestion or two on how you can improve it!

 Then, role play a scenario with them.
 Although it might all look good on paper, when your techs start putting the price book into practice, you may find errors start popping up.
 It might be a mistake in the actual resource, or a section that’s just causing confusion and being misinterpreted by your technicians–and there’s no respectable way to take that back once they’ve told it to a customer.

 Also, if you’re switching from time and materials to a flat rate charge, prepare your technicians for customer objections.
 Change can be difficult, even if it’s for the better.
 Make sure your team is well-versed and prepared–because if they stumble on the spot it won’t make a good impression and may cost you the job.